Key takeaways

 Ozempic contraindications and warnings

-• Overdose: The maximum adult dosage for this medication is one, 1 mg subcutaneous injection per week.
-Taking too much of this medication could result in low blood sugar that is life-threatening.
+- Overdose: The maximum adult dosage for this medication is one, 1 mg subcutaneous injection per week.
+Taking too much of this medication could result in low blood sugar, which is life-threatening.
 If you think you may have taken too much of this medication, immediately seek emergency medical care or contact the Poison Control Centers at 1-800-222-1222.

 This medication should not be used by anyone who has had an allergic reaction to the medication.
 It should also not be used by the following groups of people: